HumanSignal/label-studio/docs/source/guide/setup_project.md

 1. Within a project on the Label Studio UI, click **Settings**.
 2. Click **Review Settings**.
 3. Type instructions and choose whether to show the instructions to reviewers before reviewing annotated tasks.
+If you want to provide additional details or links for reference, instructions support HTML markup.
 4. Click **Save**. <br/>Click **Data Manager** to return to the data manager view.

 ### Set reviewing options